lugia19/Echo-XI/README.md

-# Speech to text to speech using various services
+# Speech to text to speech

 ## Info